jonahlipsky/dhamma-dhara-app/documentation/mvp.md

 - SVG upload portal

 ## Bonus Features
+- Pinpoint locations -- a location can be added to the map independent of the room that it is in.
 - Centers.
   - Create a specification document so that a designer from a different center can create a set of SVG files autonomously, upload them, and have them appear correctly.
   - Different centers can be opened up and have separate data entirely including user roles and admin roles.